OnyxfireInc/OnyxBackupVM/docs/index.md

 #### Some usage examples:

 	# Backup all VMs in the pool
-	./onyxbackup-xs.py
+	./onyxbackup-vm.py

 	# Backup a single VM by name (case sensitive)
-	./onyxbackup-xs.py  -e 'DEV-MYSQL'
+	./onyxbackup-vm.py  -e 'DEV-MYSQL'

 	# Backup a single VM by name with spaces in name
-	./onyxbackup-xs.py -e 'DEV MYSQL'
+	./onyxbackup-vm.py -e 'DEV MYSQL'

 	# Backup VMs by regex which matches more than one VM
-	./onyxbackup-xs.py -e 'DEV-MY.*'
+	./onyxbackup-vm.py -e 'DEV-MY.*'

 	# Backup VM by name and keep last 2 backups (overrides max_backups)
-	./onyxbackup-xs.py  -e 'DEV-MYSQL:2'
+	./onyxbackup-vm.py  -e 'DEV-MYSQL:2'

 	# Export just root disk (xvda) for a single VM by name
-	./onyxbackup-xs.py -E 'DEV-MYSQL'
+	./onyxbackup-vm.py -E 'DEV-MYSQL'

 	# Export just xvdb disk from a single VM by name without overriding number of backups to keep
-	./onyxbackup-xs.py -E 'DEV-MYSQL:-1:xvdb'
+	./onyxbackup-vm.py -E 'DEV-MYSQL:-1:xvdb'

 	# Export 2 disks of a VM by name and keep last 7 backups
-	./onyxbackup-xs.py -E 'DEV-MYSQL:7:xvda;xvdb'
+	./onyxbackup-vm.py -E 'DEV-MYSQL:7:xvda;xvdb'

 	# A mix of the options to show some typical selections if not using config file to specify VMs
-	./onyxbackup-xs.py -e 'PRD-.*' -e 'MYSQL123' -E 'APPSERVER01:8:xvda;xvdc' -e 'DEV-.*' -x 'DEV-SHORTtest' -p -H
+	./onyxbackup-vm.py -e 'PRD-.*' -e 'MYSQL123' -E 'APPSERVER01:8:xvda;xvdc' -e 'DEV-.*' -x 'DEV-SHORTtest' -p -H

 ### A few words about Python REGEX syntax

-For the handling of wildcard VMs, OnyxBackup-XS incorporates the native python regex library of regular expressions. **WARNING:** The syntax is slightly different from what is processed with the Linux family of grep commands.
+For the handling of wildcard VMs, OnyxBackupVM incorporates the native python regex library of regular expressions. **WARNING:** The syntax is slightly different from what is processed with the Linux family of grep commands.
 In python, a string followed by `*` causes the resulting regular expression to match zero or more repetitions of the preceding regular expression, as many repetitions as are possible.
 For example, `ab*` will match "a", "ab", or "a" followed by any number of "b" characters.
 Therefore, if you had PRD-a*, this will match PRD-a, PRD-aa, PRD-aaaSomething, as well as PRD- but _also_ PRD-Test, PRD-123 and anything else starting with PRD- since zero occurences of the "a" after the "-" are matched.
 To avoid this, PRD-a.* should be used, instead, indicating in this case PRD-a followed by any single character (".") zero or more("*") times.

 Note that the current implementation uses the re.match function which by design is expected to be front-anchored.
 You can explicitly preface a search string with the "^" operator, if desired, but it is already implied and the results will be the same.